 Amid the scandal’s darkness, Cooper Flagg has provided the NBA with its brightest light.
 The 6-foot-9 forward out of Duke was the consensus No. 1 pick after a college season that saw him win every major award, and the Mavericks made the controversial decision to trade Luka Doncic to acquire the assets necessary to draft him.
 At the time, many questioned whether any rookie could possibly justify giving up a generational talent like Doncic.
 Flagg has spent the first half of the season answering that question with an emphatic yes.

-His numbers are staggering: 22.4 points, 6.8 rebounds, 5.2 assists, and 1.9 steals per game, all while shooting 48% from the field and 38% from three.
+His numbers are staggering, according to NBA.com/stats: 22.4 points, 6.8 rebounds, 5.2 assists, and 1.9 steals per game, all while shooting 48% from the field and 38% from three.
 Among rookies, he leads in virtually every major statistical category.
 But the numbers don’t capture what makes Flagg special.
 It’s the way he commands the floor, directing traffic on offense like a 10-year veteran.
 It’s the defensive instincts that allow him to anticipate passes before they happen.
 It’s the clutch gene that has already produced four game-winning plays this season.

 The LeBron comparisons that seemed hyperbolic before the draft now feel increasingly appropriate.
 Both players entered the league with impossible expectations and somehow exceeded them.
 Both demonstrated leadership qualities that typically take years to develop.
 And both showed an ability to elevate their teammates that goes beyond individual statistics.
 The Mavericks, who many predicted would struggle in their first season post-Doncic, are currently sixth in the Western Conference and firmly in the playoff hunt.